 Beer Can House is a famous unusual house design in Houston, Texas embellished with flattened beer cans, bottle caps, and other beer paraphernalia.
-The Beer Can house was built by John Milkovisch a man who loved his beer!
-That’s a lot a beer to drink, in fact it is estimated that over 50,000 cans were used.
+This unusual house was built by John Milkovisch a man who loved his beer!
+That’s a lot a beer to drink, in fact, it is estimated that over 50,000 cans were used.

-The Beer Can house built by John Milkovisch began in 1968 when aluminum siding was popular.
-He successfully covered his whole house with flattened beer cans and over the next 18 years this included making garlands of cut beer cans hanging from the roof edges.
+The house was built by John Milkovisch began in 1968 when aluminum siding was popular.
+He successfully covered his whole house with flattened beer cans and over the next 18 years, this included making garlands of cut beer cans hanging from the roof edges.
 This actually made the house sound like a song and lowered the energy bill.

 The Beer Can house became famous.
 As John was smashing beer cans and siding his house with them over the years, people would drive by slowly gawking, come back with their friends to see more.
 His wife Mary stated “He didn’t think anybody would ever be interested in it.
 He just loved drinking his beer and loved being outside and cutting up the beer cans.

-After John and his wife died, The Orange Show Center for Visionary Art bought the Beer Can House.
+After John and his wife died, The Orange Show Center for Visionary Art bought the house.
 They are working to restore the house to its former glory.
 Volunteers from Houston and as far away as California help with the restoration.

-Beer Can House is at 222 Malone Street in Houston, Texas.
-The house is in its original location among high-rise condos being built around it.
+This house built out of beer cans is at 222 Malone Street in Houston, Texas.
+It sits in its original location among high-rise condos being built around it.